tomasbjerre/git-changelog-lib/README.md

 -r, --repo <string>                        Repository.
                                            <string>: any string
                                            Default: .
+-ri, --remove-issue-from-message           Dont print any issues in the
+                                           messages of commits.
+                                           Default: disabled
 -rt, --readable-tag-name <string>          Pattern to extract readable part of
                                            tag.
                                            <string>: any string